 Rain Gear

 Somewhat heavier, but still reasonably light is the Marmot Precip.
-This has been sold for 20 years now and is a classic.
-It is modestly priced (around $200 in NZ) and weighs 383g.
+This has been sold for over 20 years now and is a classic.
+It is modestly priced (around $200 in NZ) and weighs 305g.
 Its fabric is not incredibly breathable, but it does have zipped vents at the armpits, something few other parkas do and which can take out a lot of moisture.

 Tops

 The official TA notes often say you should wear a high-vis vest when road walking, but this is an inadequate solution.
 First, you are wearing a pack, so no-one will see your vest from behind.
 Second, vests tend not to cover the front so well.
 And third they can be relatively heavy.
 Solutions are to wear such a vest reversed, so the back is at the front; use a high-vis pack cover; or wear a high-vis runner’s singlet over your usual top.
 All these carry a bit of a weight penalty, though you might regret trying to save a few grams as you die in pain at the side of the road after being hit by a car.
 However, I have some solutions.
-I made a patch of fluoro nylon, backed by tyvek to give it extra brightness, to attach to the back of my pack.
+I made a patch of fluoro nylon, backed by Tyvek to give it extra brightness, to attach to the back of my pack.
 And I sewed a fluoro apron to wear at the front that gives far more coverage than a high-vis vest and is much lighter (23g).
 I reckon the TA Trust should be selling these potential life-savers rather than logo-emblazoned T-shirts or whatever.
-High vis apron

 Bottoms